Stupid Girls: Critical reception

 About.com praised the song and highlighted it: "she has rarely been as pointed in her socio-political views as in the hit "Stupid Girls" (...)
-"Stupid Girls" is musically a dance/hip hop gem."
-Allmusic praised her delivery when she's taunting and teasing this song and it was titled as one of the standouts on the album.
+"Stupid Girls" is musically a dance/hip-hop gem."
+AllMusic praised her delivery when she's taunting and teasing this song and it was titled as one of the standouts on the album.
 Entertainment Weekly noted that this song has some verve.
 The Guardian was less positive, noting that her vocals are as superficial as the starlets she attacks.
 LA Times wrote that this song fuses many genres greatly and called it "hilarious feminist romp."
-Jon Pareles was favorable: "the pop-reggae of Stupid Girls snidely dismisses the bimbos she sees everywhere, though she apparently has studied their habits closely."
+Jon Pareles was favorable: "the pop-reggae of 'Stupid Girls' snidely dismisses the bimbos she sees everywhere, though she apparently has studied their habits closely."
 PopMatters was negative:

-"On "Stupid Girls", she rails against the idea that women have to choose between being smart and being sexy, as if the two are mutually exclusive.
-Sal Cinqeman was favorable: "As always, Pink's ragged vocals are better than she's often given credit for and there's still a rebel sensibility, at least lyrically, on the catchy lead single "Stupid Girls" ("Where, oh where, have all the smart people gone?" she begs, lambasting "porno paparazzi girls"—which would have made for a more fun title—the way she took aim at Britney two albums ago)."
+"On 'Stupid Girls', she rails against the idea that women have to choose between being smart and being sexy, as if the two are mutually exclusive.
+Sal Cinqemani of Slant Magazine was favorable: "As always, Pink's ragged vocals are better than she's often given credit for and there's still a rebel sensibility, at least lyrically, on the catchy lead single "Stupid Girls" ("Where, oh where, have all the smart people gone?" she begs, lambasting "porno paparazzi girls"—which would have made for a more fun title—the way she took aim at Britney two albums ago)."
 Rolling Stone praised the collaboration with Lilith Fair and added that she takes on 'stupid girls' with these lyrics "What happened to the dream of a girl president?/She's dancing in the video next to 50 Cent."

 Feminist website Feminspire were considerably more critical, naming the song in 2014 as one of "the top ten most sexist songs that aren't rap or hip hop from the last 20 years".
 Author Noor Al-Sibai remarked that: "Pink shits on these women who are too stupid to break out of the chains of patriarchy by harshly judging their promiscuity and blaming them for 'giving in' to sexist tropes.
 Because obviously, women are to blame for their sexist objectification."